 - To finish the setup, you’ll have to go into your Blueshift account and enter this Segment write key in their destinations settings.
 Find the right place in Blueshift by clicking Account > Webhooks:

 - Click Save.

-- Now when you go back to Segment, click into your Blueshift Source and you’ll be able to add other downstream Integrations and Warehouses where you want to see email events.
+- Now when you go back to Segment, click into your Blueshift Source and you’ll be able to add other downstream Destinations where you want to see email events.

 Below is a table of events that Blueshift sends to Segment.
-These are the events that will appear in your warehouse or your integrations, depending on what connections you enable in Segment:
+These are the events that will appear in your warehouse or your destinations, depending on what connections you enable in Segment:

 |Email Delivered||Message has been successfully delivered to the receiving server|

 |Email Opened||Recipient has opened the HTML message.
 You need to enable Open Tracking for getting this type of event|

 |Email Link Clicked||Recipient clicked on a link within the message.
 You need to enable Click Tracking for getting this type of event|

 |Email Bounced||Receiving server could not or would not accept message|

 |Email Marked as Spam||Recipient marked message as spam|

 |Unsubscribe||Recipient clicked on message’s subscription management link|